RavanH/coolclock/readme.txt

 == Upgrade Notice ==

-= 4.3.6 =
+= 4.3.7 =
-Bugfix release: empty noseconds and showdigital ignored
+Bugfix release: fatal error when shotcode has no parameters

 == Changelog ==

-= 4.4 =
+= 4.3.7 =
-*
-TODO
-- move css inline (footer or just above first instance)
+* Bugfix: fatal error when shotcode has no parameters

 = 4.3.6 =
 * Bugfix: empty noseconds and showdigital ignored